 Accreditation for Online Epidemiology MPH Programs

 Any quality MPH in epidemiology online program is accredited by the Council on Education for Public Health.
 The CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs outside of public health.
-CEPH accreditation is important because some employers are only open to graduates of CEPH-accredited programs, and some fellowships are only available to those attending CEPH-accredited schools and programs.
-Attending a CEPH-accredited program tells employers your degree has met a multi-level review and meets nationally-agreed-upon standards developed by public health academics and practitioners.
+CEPH accreditation is important because some employers only want to hire graduates of CEPH-accredited programs, and some fellowships are only available to those attending CEPH-accredited schools and programs.
+Attending a CEPH-accredited program tells employers your degree program has been subject to a multi-level review and meets nationally-agreed-upon standards developed by public health academics and practitioners.

 Schools should also have regional accreditation through one of seven agencies.
 A searchable listing of regional accreditations can be found at the Council for Higher Education Accreditation (CHEA).